act-rules/act-rules.github.io/_rules/element-lang-valid-de46e4.md

 ## Assumptions

 The `lang` attribute is assumed to be used to indicate the language of a section of the content.
-If the `lang` attribute is used for something else (for example to indicate a `code` element contains CSS), the content may still conform to WCAG, despite failing this rule.
+If the `lang` attribute is used for something else (for example to indicate a `code` element contains CSS), the content may still conform to WCAG despite failing this rule.

 ## Accessibility Support